Private Tours Entirely Designed Around You

 Central Rome vs Other Neighborhoods: A Quick Compare

-When people say "central Rome," they usually mean the historic center packed with monuments, piazzas, and tourists.
+When people say, "central Rome," they usually mean the historic center packed with monuments, piazzas, and tourists.
 But other Rome neighborhoods offer different versions of "central" that might serve you better.

 Centro storico puts you inside the postcard.
-Everything's within walking distance: Piazza Navona, the Pantheon, the Spanish Step.
-You'll pay €150-300 per night for a hotel room and share every moment with crowds from 10 AM until sunset.
+Everything's within walking distance: Piazza Navona, the Pantheon, and the Spanish Steps.
+Hotels often cost noticeably more here than in nearby neighborhoods, and you'll share every moment with crowds from 10 AM until sunset.
 The restaurants around the main piazzas mostly serve tourists.
 It's stunning, but exhausting.

 Overrated Areas and Better Alternatives